 The curriculum is built around the principal project, with all direct instruction, labs, and assignments being relevant to the project.
 The course schedule is shown in Figure 1.
 In the first week, direct instruction by way of foundational lectures and labs on mechanisms, electronics, programming, and design ensure that the playing field is somewhat leveled and all students have the tools to solve all aspects of the problem on their own.
 Here we do not discuss the specific topics covered during these lectures and labs; the interested reader is referred to [23].
-In the second and third weeks, student learning generally self-directed, with mostly project unstructured development Intermittent design reviews and deliverables ensure that the students remain on track to successfully complete the principal project.
+In the second and third weeks, student learning self-directed, is generally with mostly unstructured project development time.
+Intermittent design reviews and deliverables ensure that the students remain on track to successfully complete the principal project.